tudormacovei/cpp_raytracer/README.md

 # cpp_raytracer

 ### About the project
-A raytracer written in C++.
-Outputs a .ppm file.
-The base of project was made while following the "Raytracing in a Weekend" book by Peter Shirley.
+A raytracer written in C++ that outputs a .ppm file.
+I've always been interested in how render engines work, so this project is made for learning purposes and not for any practical application.
+The project is largely based on the raytracing book series by Peter Shirley. ("Ray Tracing in one Weekend", "Ray Tracing: The Next Week", "Ray Tracing: The Rest of Your Life".

 ### Screenshots
 This screenshot was made after adding multithreading support:

 ![screenshot_01](https://github.com/tudormacovei/cpp_raytracer/blob/main/screenshots/screen_01.jpg)

-### building
+### Building
-For Windows, use Microsoft's C++ compiler.
+I am building this on Windows 10 using Microsoft's C++ compiler.
 (Do not use MinGW as `std::thread` is not supported).